Financial-Times/origami/MIGRATION.md

 ### Migrating from v1 to v2

+`o-normalise` now depends on `o-colors`.
+Ensure your project builds successfully and upgrade `o-colors` if there is a conflict.

 #### Primary Mixin

 The following mixins have been removed or made private.
 Replace them with a single call to the `oNormalise` primary mixin, with appropriate options passed as an argument.